-- 36 credits in mathematics or related fields, of which at least 24 credits are mathematics courses at PG level; - Students obtained an MSc or MPhil degree from other institutions may be granted credit transfer of up to 18 credits, subject to departmental approval; - All full-time students are required to take and pass MATH 6900 Mathematics Seminar in their first four regular terms of studies.
-Maximum number of credits to be earned from this course is 4; - Qualifying examination: - i) Pure Mathematics ii) Applied Mathematics
+- 36 credits in mathematics or related fields, of which at least 24 credits are mathematics courses at PG level; - Students obtained an MSc or MPhil degree from other institutions may be granted credit transfer of up to 18 credits, subject to departmental approval; - Completion and passing LANG 5010 Postgraduate English for Science Studies, which should be taken in the first year of study.
+The 1 credit earned from LANG 5010 cannot be counted towards the credit requirements; - All full-time students are required to take and pass MATH 6900 Mathematics Seminar in their first four regular terms of studies.
+Maximum number of credits to be earned from this course is 4: - Passing the qualifying examination: - Pure Mathematics ii) Applied Mathematics

 To become PhD candidates, students must first pass a written qualifying examination (normally at the end of the first year of study) on two of the three subject areas: analysis, algebra, and geometry.
-At a later date (normally no later than the end of the second year of study) an oral examination on a major area excluding the two areas covered in the written examination.
+At a later date (normally no later than the end of the second year of study) an oral examination on a major area excluding the two areas covered in the written examination

-To become PhD candidates, students must first pass a written preliminary examination (normally before the end of the first year of study) on two subjects: advanced calculus and linear algebra.
+To become PhD candidates, students must first pass a written

+For students admitted in 2012-13 Last update: 2 September 2013 preliminary examination (normally before the end of the first year of study) on two subjects: advanced calculus and linear algebra.
 Students must also submit a thesis proposal, and pass an oral examination on the thesis proposal and two minor subjects.
 The oral examination should normally take place before the end of the second year of study.